 The Rise of the Novel

-High culture ''slipped out of palaces and into coffeehouses, reading societies, debating clubs, assembly rooms, galleries and concert halls; ceasing to be the handmaiden of royal politics, it became the partner of commerce.''
+''in the late seventeenth century high culture moved out of the narrow confines of the court and into diverse spaces in London.slipped out of palaces and into coffeehouses, reading societies, debating clubs, assembly rooms, galleries and concert halls; ceasing to be the handmaiden of royal politics, it became the partner of commerce.''

 The Pleasures of the Imagination